 Employee compensation and benefits decreased due to lower employment levels as a result of the 2011 fourth quarter reduction in force initiative, attrition and the shifting of employees from the newspaper division to the digital operations group.
-Our Newspaper segment receives a cross charge for services provided by the digital operations group, which is included in other expenses.
-The number of employees in the Newspaper division decreased approximately 11% year-over-year.
+Our newspaper segment receives a cross charge for services provided by the digital operations group, which is included in other expenses.
+The number of employees in the newspaper division decreased approximately 11% year-over-year.

-Newsprint and press supplies were flat in 2012 compared to 2011.
+Newsprint, press supplies and other printing costs were flat in 2012 compared to 2011.
 Lower newsprint consumption reduced costs by \$1.3 million.
 The reduction in newsprint consumption was offset by increased outside printing costs for specialty advertising products.

-Distribution costs decreased by 1.4% in 2012 compared to 2011 as a result of lower net paid circulation levels.
-A large portion of our distribution costs are variable and increase or decrease in relation to our circulation levels.
+Newspaper distribution costs decreased by 1.4% in 2012 compared to 2011 as a result of lower net paid circulation levels.
+A large portion of our newspaper distribution costs are variable and increase or decrease in relation to our circulation levels.

-Other expenses decreased in 2012 primarily due to cost reduction initiatives which was partially offset by the increase in the cross charge for digital services of \$4.3 million.
+Other expenses decreased in 2012 primarily due to cost reduction initiatives, which was partially offset by the increase in the cross charge for digital services of \$4.3 million.